 They provide valuable lessons for the rollout of the Energy Efficient Scotland programme in particular:

-Planning LHEES, and managing the coordination of area-based retrofit, even on a small scale, requires significant local authority staff time and new cross-council teams;
+- Planning Local Heat and Energy Efficiency Strategies (LHEES), and managing the coordination of area-based retrofit, even on a small scale, requires significant local authority staff time and new cross-council teams.

-Development of comprehensive Local Heat and Energy Efficiency Strategies (LHEES) needs to combine distinctively local elements, with opportunities to pool energy planning expertise across Scotland, for access by all local authorities.
-Gaps in available data need to be filled and standardised ‘best practice’ methodologies are needed to support consistency in planning across the country, and to manage uncertainty in data and methodologies.
+- Development of comprehensive LHEES needs to combine distinctive local elements, with opportunities to pool energy planning expertise across Scotland, for access by all local authorities.
+Gaps in available data need to be filled and standardised best practice methodologies are needed to support consistency in planning across the country, and to manage uncertainty in data and methodologies.

 - Local authorities highlighted the need for extensive, coordinated public engagement to establish understanding and acceptance of low carbon heating technologies and energy efficiency measures.
 This engagement must extend across the commercial, industrial, third, and public sectors.
 Appropriate resources, in terms of funding, skills, and staff capacity, are needed to support local authorities in delivering effective engagement and advice services, and catalyse effective change.